choojs/choo/README.md

 is common when using 3rd party libraries to e.g. display an interactive map or a graph and you rely on this 3rd party library to handle modifications to the DOM.
 Components come baked in to Choo for these kinds of situations.
-See [nanocomponent][nanocomponent] for documention on the component class.
+See [nanocomponent][nanocomponent] for documentation on the component class.

 ```javascript
 // map.js